saymrwulf/zipline/notes.md

-2017-05-21T03:45:00 - Refactor for clarity, might break a few tests though (zipline) 2017-05-21T01:23:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2017-05-21T06:39:00 - Refactor for clarity, might break a few tests though (zipline)
+2017-05-21T03:45:00 - Refactor for clarity, might break a few tests though (zipline) 2017-05-21T01:23:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2017-05-21T06:39:00 - Refactor for clarity, might break a few tests though (zipline) 2017-05-21T17:22:00 - Implementing approach from a new paper read last night (zipline)